gobbyo/IoT/docs/tutorial-rasp-led.md

 ## More to Explore

 1. Have your LED flash to represent the time in hours and minutes in military time.
 For example, 2:30 would be 2 flashes, a few second pause, then 3 flashes (one flash for every 10 minute)
-1. Add multiple LEDs like Green, Yellow, and Red
+1. Add multiple LEDs like Green, Yellow, and Red.

 ## Next steps